 Our school library contains many books for the children to enjoy.
 Each child will have the opportunity to check out one book each week.
 The purpose is to foster a love of books while giving the children the responsibility for their care.
 This also provides a great opportunity for you to spend some one on one time with your child at home.

 The teachers will share many stories with the children in the library as well.
 Our stories are centered on the themes for the month.
 This time provides an opportunity for children to practice listening, participating in discussions, and predicting outcomes.

 Along with story time the children enjoy a variety of music experiences, including singing, dancing and instruments.
 We sing simple songs with finger plays, which help increase listening skills and knowledge of our bodies and how they move.

 Weather permitting, we will go outside everyday!
 Through games and imaginative play, we develop gross motor coordination and just work off energy.
 Our outside time helps develop large motor skills as well as taking turns and sharing.

 Once a week we will have show and share.
 Children are encouraged to bring items that focus on the theme.
 This activity is intended to help your child learn to talk in front of a group and share with others.

-Snack is served about 10:15 each day.
-Everyone washes his/her hands and then joins together in the large room.
 The children say a brief prayer of thanks before we eat.
 Each child will be responsible for bringing his or her own snack.
 The Department of Social Services recommends that each child have two components.
 Some suggestions include apples and crackers, cheese and grapes, pretzels and yogurt.
 We do ask that you send a healthy snack and avoid cookies, cake, chips and candy.